JohnSilentHill/JohnSilentHill/README.md

 # Hello

-### I decided to work on configuring Arch for my laptop in my spare time.
+### I decided to work on Arch Linux for my laptop in my spare time.

-Tragically, my course requires me to be able to use all these windows/mac oriented programs, and so I unfortunately cannot really rely on a shittily set up Linux OS for my day-to-day work.
+Tragically, my course requires me to be able to use all these windows/mac oriented programs, and so I unfortunately cannot really rely on a poorly configured Linux OS for my day-to-day work.

 ### "Why ever not?
 Arch is the best distro 🤓☝️"